Have you been working from home for so long that you’re dying to go work remotely in a new environment?

 Devocion in Williamsburg has all the same perks as its sister location in Downtown Brooklyn, but it sports a natural-lit space with a big skylight for a beautiful effect while you work on your laptop.

-Well, just look at the wall of plants.
-The plants chosen for this wall include some coffee plants unique to Colombia!
+Here you’ll find couches in the center of the cafe, surrounded by some tables with umbrellas where you can sip on and savor an excellent Colombian coffee.
+The plants chosen for the plants wall include some coffee plants unique to Colombia!
 Devocion wants you to imagine you’re a guest at an estancia (a large plot of land used for farming) in the Colombian coffee region, so enjoy!

-Coffee Project NY (Fort Greene, also East Village/Chelsea and LIC)
+Coffee Project NY (Fort Greene)

 Helpful Tip

-The coffee: Excellent.
+The coffee at Coffee Project NY is undoubtedly excellent.
 I had the drip of the day and it was a delightful Nicaraguan blend.
 They also have coffee in bags for sale, ranging from a house blend drip to house blend espresso and single origin, priced at market price.
+For food, there’s an assortment of croissants, jelly donuts and cake.

 Helpful Tip